-(Mann-Whitney U two-tail) when training data is limited (Fashion-MNIST: $\leq 2000$ samples except 750, CIFAR-10: $\leq 1000$ samples).
-Polarity transfer also allows the networks to learn with higher probability (second column) and fewer epochs (third column, curve $\geq 0$ ).
-Such faster learning is true regardless of the performance threshold value (Supp Fig B.4).
-In sum, transferring and fixing polarity is almost always superior to weight transfer both in terms of statistical efficiency and computational efficiency.
+The orange curves compare weight transfer (Fluid-Net IN-Weight) with our polarity transfer strategy (Frozen-Net IN-Polarity).
+Across almost all data scarcity levels, our polarity transfer strategy achieves lower validation error (higher accuracy) than finetune (first column, orange $\ge 0$ ).
+Such a superiority is statistically significant (Mann-Whitney U twotail; multiple comparisons corrected with Holm-Bonferroni method) when training data is limited (Fashion-MNIST: 250 and 1000 samples; CIFAR-10: $\leq 1000$ samples except 250).
+Polarity transfer also allows the networks to learn with higher probability (second column) and fewer epochs (third column, curve $\ge 0$ ).
+Such faster learning occurs regardless of the performance threshold value (Supplementary Figure C.4).
+In sum, transferring and fixing polarity is almost always superior to weight transfer in terms of both statistical and computational efficiency.
 Such an observation suggests polarity configuration is an effective medium, if not superior to weight pattern, for transferring knowledge between networks.

-When networks were transferred with polarities but not frozen (Fluid IN-Polarity pink), they almost always perform better than Fluid IN-Weight (orange, Fig 3 & Supp Fig B.3 to see variance), this is true except rare cases (e.g. CIFAR-10 2500&5000 samples) where the difference is not significant due to the wide performance variation of Fluid IN-Weight.
+When networks were transferred with polarities but not frozen (Fluid IN-Polarity pink), they almost always perform better than Fluid IN-Weight (orange, Figure 3 & Supplementary Figure C.3 to see variance), this is true except in rare cases (e.g., CIFAR-10 2500 and 5000 samples) where the difference is not significant due to the wide performance variation of Fluid IN-Weight.

-Surprisingly, when we initialized the Frozen-Net with IN-weight (cyan), there is some gain in performance, but to a limited extent; in fact, it can sometimes be worse.
-When training data is limited (Fashion-MNIST 1000, CIFAR-10 1000), Frozen-Net IN-weight gained little performance (cyan $\approx$ 0) and could be detrimental at times (CIFAR-10 500&1000 samples).
-When training data is more abundant, there is a more consistent accuracy gain by initializing Frozen-Net with IN-weight (Fashion-MNIST gain $\sim$ 1%, CIFAR-10 gain $\sim$ 4%).
-Such a gain is discounted by more training iterations (third column), and sometimes less likelihood of reaching a high level of performance (second column).
+Surprisingly, when we initialized the Frozen-Net with IN-Weight (cyan), there is some gain in performance, but to a limited extent; in fact, it can sometimes be worse.
+When training data is limited (Fashion-MNIST $\leq 1000$ , CIFAR-10 $\leq 1000$ ), Frozen-Net IN-Weight gained little in performance (cyan $\approx 0$ ) and could be worse at times (CIFAR-10 500 and 1000 samples).
+When training data is more abundant, there is a more consistent accuracy gain by initializing Frozen-Net with IN-Weight (Fashion-MNIST gain $\sim 1\%$ ; CIFAR-10 gain $\sim 4\%$ ).
+Such a gain is discounted by more training iterations (third column), and often a lower likelihood of reaching a high level of performance (second column).

-Furthermore, similar to random initialization, weight transfer tend to have wider performance variations compared to polarity transfer, for both Frozen and Fluid networks (Fig B.3).
-The exact reason behind this observation remains to be explored, our current hypothesis is the stochasticity of sample batching: by only transferring polarity while initializing the magnitudes randomly, the learning process is more robust against such stochasticity.
-The difference in initialized magnitude distribution between polarity transfer vs. weight transfer could also be a potential contributing factor (supp Fig B.6).
+Furthermore, similar to random initialization, weight transfers tend to have wider performance variations compared to polarity transfers, for both Frozen and Fluid networks (Supplementary Figure C.3).
+The exact reason behind this observation remains to be explored; our current hypothesis is the stochasticity of sample batching: by only transferring polarity while initializing the magnitudes randomly, the learning process is more robust against such stochasticity.